evemondevteam/docs/README.md

     ```make html```

-8. The generated docs should be in the `src/build/html` subdirectory.
+8. The generated docs should be in the `src\build\html` subdirectory.
 Open the `index.html` file in your browser to see the generated docs.

 ## Using `sphinx-autobuild` to view changes locally ##